$100 Invested In This Stock 15 Years Ago Would Be Worth $500 Today - Benzinga

-McDonald's MCD has outperformed the market over the past 15 years by 4.87% on an annualized basis producing an average annual return of 11.01%.
-Currently, McDonald's has a market capitalization of $182.08 billion.
+WEC Energy Gr WEC has outperformed the market over the past 15 years by 4.63% on an annualized basis producing an average annual return of 10.81%.
+Currently, WEC Energy Gr has a market capitalization of $31.80 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.